top of page

 CHARACTERISTICS

-Knowing your hair begins with learning the important genetic characteristics that make up your hair profile; the size and shape of the follicle, scalp sensitivity, and sebum production.
+Knowing your hair begins with learning the important genetic characteristics that make up your hair profile; the size and shape of the follicle, scalp hydration and sensitivity, and sebum production.

 02